NBA Rumors: After Forcing Him To Quit Knicks Job, Mike D’Antoni Talks About Coaching Carmelo Anthony Again

-After passing his physical exam, Carmelo Anthony officially joined the Houston Rockets on one-year, $2.4 million contract on Monday.
+After passing his physical exam, Carmelo Anthony officially joined the Houston Rockets on a one-year, $2.4 million contract on Monday.
 Anthony will be teaming up with Chris Paul, who is his close pal and co-member of the famous Banana Boat Crew.
 The 10-time NBA All-Star will also reunite with Rockets Head Coach Mike D’Antoni.

 Carmelo Anthony and Coach Mike D’Antoni worked together with the New York Knicks for two seasons where they managed to end the team’s six-year playoff drought.
-Unfortunately, their inability to get past the first round of the Eastern Conference Playoffs and the rumored dispute with Anthony forced D’Antoni to resign as the Knicks head coach.
+Unfortunately, their inability to get past the first round of the Eastern Conference Playoffs and the rumored dispute with Anthony forced D’Antoni to resign as the Knicks’ head coach.

 Despite their bitter relationship in New York, Coach Mike D’Antoni doesn’t hold any grudge against Carmelo Anthony.
 D’Antoni said that the situation in Houston “is totally different.”
 He believes the veteran small forward will be a “better fit” with the Rockets than he was with the Knicks.